 We have access to Pitchbook providing the company's prior round's valuations.
 Unfortunately, our network does not have access to the company's most recent financials, or their investor presentation.
 Our networks leverage the due diligence performed by the company's most recent investors and base our offerings on the price those investors paid.

 Right of first refusal (ROFR or RFR) is a contractual right that gives its holder the option to enter a business transaction with the owner of something, according to specified terms, before the owner is entitled to enter into that transaction with a third party.
 In short, the Right of First Refusal is the company’s right to purchase the shares from the shareholder on the same terms as a third parties bid.
 The company has up to 30 days to make the decision upon a third party submitting a Bona Fide Offer via a Transfer Notice (they may also waive their right, in which case we can proceed immediately).

 We will register and help transfer your shares to your account.
-If you don't have a brokerage account, we can assist you with opening an account at Retired Capital (our partner) and deposit your shares with Charles Schwab.
+If you don't have a brokerage account, we can assist you with opening an account at Retired Capital LLC (our partner) and deposit your shares with their custodian, Charles Schwab.
 If the shares are subject to a lock-up period (typically 180 days), we would facilitate the transfer after this period.

 While our network views the membership interest as a long-term commitment, it may be permissible to sell your interest if needed and upon approval of the manager.
 We would be able to accommodate the situation by working with you to find a replacement buyer in the fund.
 Your LLC ownership is transferable, and we can market it to our investor base, but we cannot guarantee we’ll be able to find a buyer.

 K-1s will be issued for all investments in which one or more of the following scenarios occur:

 You will receive an email notification each time a K-1 is distributed to you.

 Our company is currently experiencing significant growth, and as we continue to expand, there is a growing need for additional marketers.
 You can submit your resume here.